mhbka/rummy-rs/README.md

 It supports:
 - **Deck configuration**: Configure the pack count, shuffle seed, wildcards, and even high cards (ever wanted `Ten` to be the high rank instead of `King`?)
 - **Game configuration**: Override the default amount of cards to draw from the deck or discard pile, or the number of cards to discard on each turn.
-- **History and replay**: Comes with `History` and `Replay` wrappers, allowing you to view all the actions of the game and even replay the game step-by-step.
+- **Wrappers**: Comes with `History` and `Replay` wrappers, allowing you to view all the actions of the game and even replay the game step-by-step.
 - **Extensibility**: With the core *Game*, *GameRules*, *GameState* and *GameScore* traits, one can implement their own variant of Rummy.

 ## Basic usage